What's it like to have a mum with Parkinson's?

 Jealousy and resentment

-Try to not to focus on negative feelings.
+Try not to focus on negative feelings.
 Instead, think about things in your life that you’re happy with and remember that everyone faces problems at some point in their lives.

 You may think that no one understands what you’re going through.
-But there are many young people whose parent, grandparent or relative has Parkinson’s or another medical condition.
+But there are many young people whose parent, grandparent or other relative has Parkinson’s or another medical condition.
 It can help to join local groups or online forums.

 You may cry sometimes, want to be by yourself or feel run down.
 All this is normal.